The Teaser's Role in Sell-Side M&A

 Sell-Side Process Timeline

-1. Preparation phase: The investment bank prepares marketing materials including the teaser and CIM, develops the buyer list, and coordinates with management.
+The investment bank prepares marketing materials including the teaser and CIM, develops the buyer list, and coordinates with management

-2. Teaser distribution: The bank contacts potential buyers and distributes the blind teaser to gauge initial interest.
-This is the first external outreach.
+The bank contacts potential buyers and distributes the blind teaser to gauge initial interest (first external outreach)

-3. NDA execution: Interested buyers sign non-disclosure agreements to receive additional information.
-The NDA protects the seller and allows identity disclosure.
+Interested buyers sign non-disclosure agreements to receive additional information and learn the company's identity

-4. CIM distribution: After signing NDAs, buyers receive the Confidential Information Memorandum with comprehensive company information.
+After signing NDAs, buyers receive the Confidential Information Memorandum with comprehensive company information

-6. Bids and negotiation: Buyers submit indications of interest, then binding bids after due diligence.
+Buyers submit indications of interest, then binding bids after due diligence

 From Teaser to NDA to CIM

 The teaser's job is generating NDA signatures.
 Buyers who find the opportunity interesting based on the teaser will sign confidentiality agreements to learn more.
-The teaser doesn't need to answer every question; it needs to create enough interest for buyers to take the next step.
+The teaser doesn't need to answer every question; it needs to create enough interest for buyers to take the next step and commit to confidentiality.

 Get the complete guide: Download our comprehensive 160-page PDF covering M&A processes, technical concepts, and investment banking interview preparation.
 Access the IB Interview Guide for complete preparation.